The Lionel Cliffe Memorial Research Scholarship runs every two years.

-The Review of African Political Economy (ROAPE) announces the second round of its small research grants competition in memory of Lionel Cliffe, the founder member who died in 2013.
-It is intended to promote research in the spirit of his work, and is restricted to African scholars and/or activists based in Africa.
-The competition is based on the premise that a shortage of funding for critical research is one of the problems faced by Africa-based scholars/activists wishing to carry forward a political economy agenda.
-In response to this, ROAPE will be offering up to four small research grants (value £3000).
-Deadline for applications 31 January, 2016.
+The Review of African Political Economy (ROAPE) announces a small research grants competition for African scholars and/or activists based in Africa.
+The competition is based on the premise that a shortage of funding for critical research is one of the problems faced by Africa-based scholars and activists wishing to carry forward a political economy agenda.
+In response to this, ROAPE is offering up to two small research grants (value £3000).
 The process of selection of proposals, as well as their expected format, is outlined below.

 Applicants should be nationals of an African country and residents in an African country.
 Applicants who are based in or studying outside Africa will not be considered.
-Priority will be given to younger scholars/activists who are not yet established.
-Joint applications which meet these criteria will also be considered.
+Priority will be given to younger scholars and activists who are not yet established and who do not have alternative source of funding for primary research.
+Joint applications (by two candidates or more) meeting these criteria will also be considered.

 Payment of the grant